purdyjen/password-generator/README.md

 4. Choose a solution/Take action

-- An array of possible letters, numbers, and symbols
+- Create string of possible letters, numbers, and symbols
+- Split string into an array
 - Use random number function to generate index numbers in a for loop (16 times)
 - Use += to append new character
+- Return generated password

 5. Hit singles/Coding